-entrepreneur - for social, not economic reasons."
-Herbert Hovenkamp, an antitrust luminary who generally supports the consumer welfare standard, concurs: "The legislative histories of the various antitrust laws fail to exhibit anything resembling a dominant concern for economic efficiency."
-And Chief Justice Warren writing the Supreme Court's opinion in Brown Shoe made Congressional intent clear: "Congress appreciated that occasional higher costs and prices might result from the maintenance of fragmented industries and markets . . . . [and] resolved these competing considerations in favor of decentralization."
+Herbert Hovenkamp, an antitrust luminary who generally supports the Chicago School's "consumer welfare" standard, concurs: "The legislative histories of the various antitrust laws fail to exhibit anything resembling a dominant concern for economic efficiency."
+And Chief Justice Warren writing the Supreme Court's opinion in Brown Shoe made Congressional intent clear: "Congress appreciated that occasional higher costs and prices might result from the maintenance of fragmented industries and markets [and] resolved these competing considerations in favor of decentralization."